-Post Burn Reconstrution
+Post Burn Reconstruction

 What is Reconstructive Hand Surgery?

 Reconstructive burn surgery is mostly undertaken by altering scar tissue to reduce the patient’s burn scars improving the cosmetic appearance and restoring function of the body part.

 The patient may first have to undergo debriding, which is the removal of dead tissue, prior to burn reconstructive surgery.

 Ask to Expert

-- Microsurgery : In a microsurgery, the plastic surgeon or burn reconstruction surgeon uses a microscope for surgical assistance in reconstructive procedure to sew tiny blood vessels or nerves, allowing him or her to repair those damaged nerves and arteries.
+- In a microsurgery, the plastic surgeon or burn reconstruction surgeon uses a microscope for surgical assistance in reconstructive procedure to sew tiny blood vessels or nerves, allowing him or her to repair those damaged nerves and arteries.